BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 **Verification Agents** evaluate the claims made by Service Agents, to opinionate on the probability of a claim being both factually true and positively correlated with an outcome state.
 In this process, a Verification Agent may further enrich the claims data with additional information, such as statistical predictions, data transformations, and external data.
 The result of the claim evaluation is cryptographically verified with the Verification Agent's digital identity credentials and signature.

 A **VerificationAgent** role is characterized by providing project verification services, evaluating claims and responding to disputes for Service Agents.

-VerificationAgents are explicitly excluded from participating in the *Bond-to-Mint* and *Burn-to-Withdraw* mechanisms, as well as holding tokens due to reasons detailed in Operational Requirement 1 and 2.<a href="glossary.md#note22" id="note22ref"><sup>22,23</sup></a>

 #### **VerificationAgent** Mechanism Action Space:
 1. Attestation<a href="glossary.md#note13" id="note13ref"><sup>13</sup></a>